chef/corefoundation/.github/ISSUE_TEMPLATE/BUG_TEMPLATE.md

 ## Description

-Briefly describe the issue
+Briefly describe the issue.

-## Ohai Version
+## macOS Release

-Tell us which version of Ohai you are using.
+Tell us what version of macOS you're using.

-## Platform Version
+## Ruby Release

-Tell us which Operating System distribution and version Ohai is running on.
+Tell us what version of Ruby you're using.

-## Ohai Output

-If relevant please include your complete Ohai output or link to a gist.
-Make sure to change any values that may be sensitive.

-The debug output (ohai -l debug) may be useful, but please link to a gist, or truncate it.